doka/agostonlaszlo.github.io/_posts/english/2015-01-11-agostonlaszlo-biography.markdown

 excerpt: "László Ágoston was born in 1986 in Budapest.
 His parents are intellectuals: his mother is a teacher, his father (László T. Ágoston) is a writer.
 Although he has always been attracted by the theatre, he obtained a lot of prizes in various school competitions of literature or script- and film-writing.
 At the age of 17, he was..."
 category: english
 ---
-ászló Ágoston was born in 1986 in Budapest.
+László Ágoston was born in 1986 in Budapest.
 His parents are intellectuals: his mother is a teacher, his father ( [László T. Ágoston](http://hu.wikipedia.org/wiki/T._%C3%81goston_L%C3%A1szl%C3%B3) is a writer.
 Although he has always been attracted by the theatre, he obtained a lot of prizes in various school competitions of literature or script- and film-writing.
 At the age of 17, he was already given a Kaleidoscope Prize, a Radnóti Diploma (both for declamation) and two Vörösmarty Medals (for performer’s excellence).
 However, instead of pursuing his studies at the University of Theatre and Film Arts and becoming an actor, unexpectedly he decided to study opera singing at Franz Liszt Academy of Music.
 At this very moment he started to study classical with full energy with the vocal coach Lujza H. Németh and [Rita Széll](http://lfze.hu/oktatok/-/asset_publisher/exVsliQos2qD/content/szell-rita/10192")(solfege and music theory).

 ![]({{ site.baseurl }}/images/bkf-agoston-laszlo.jpg)